AaltoSciComp/cheatsheets/README.rst

 Cheetsheets master files are stored in Google Docs (ask us for the link).
 You also need to ask to be given write access.
 Edit the pages there, as are.
-Increment the version number appropriate to the changes you make (I usually don't for the most minor of changes)
+Increment the version number appropriate to the changes you make (I usually don't increment the numbers for minor changes before they are heavily distributed).

-Download the Google Doc file as a PDF to the root directory of the git repository.
-At least for me, they are downloaded with the right filenames for the Makefile, but it's possible that this changes in the future, in which case you need to figure out what went wrong.
+Download the Google Doc file as a PDF to the root directory of the git repository with `make NAME-dl`.

 Run the ``Makefile output-name.pdf`` to compile the cheatsheet.
 The only dependency should be ``pdfnup``, which is in the Debian package